laurentkempe/blog/source/_drafts/using-wasm-and-wasi-to-run-dotnet-7-on-a-raspberry-pi-zero-2-w.md

 ./wasmtime WasiWebApi.wasm --tcplisten piw.lan:5000 --env ASPNETCORE_URLS=http://piw.lan:5000
 ```

-Then you can access the Web Api using the following URL: [http://piw.lan:5000/weatherforecast](http://piw.lan:5000/weatherforecast) and should see something like this
+Then you can access the Web API using the following URL: [http://piw.lan:5000/weatherforecast](http://piw.lan:5000/weatherforecast) and should see something like this

 ![Running the .NET WASI project on Pi Zero 2 W using Wasmtime](/images/WasiWebApi.png)

 # Conclusion

-We have seen that it is possible to run a .NET 7 Web Api on a Raspberry PI Zero 2 W using WASI SDK for .NET and Wasmtime.
-It is a very interesting experiment and I am looking forward to see what will happen next.
-I am convinced that we will hear about this during the [.NET Conf 2022](https://www.dotnetconf.net/).
+We have seen that it is possible to run the same Wasm module built from a .NET 7 Web API on Windows and then on a Raspberry PI Zero 2 W using WASI SDK for .NET and Wasmtime.
+It was a very interesting experiment.
+I am looking forward to seeing what will happen next.
+I hope we hear about this during the [.NET Conf 2022](https://www.dotnetconf.net/).

 # Code